 Photo: Analise Benevides

-Play isn’t going to guarantee greatness, but toiling away all day at a desk doesn’t either.
+Play won’t guarantee greatness, but toiling all day doesn’t either.
 And guess what — this is going to be way more fucking fun.